eleonard214/https-gweb-sprint-challenge-single-page-applications-webpt25/README.md

 1. In 1-2 sentences, define end to end testing.

-End to End testing tests everything the user can possibly do.
+End to End testing tests everything the user can possibly do..

 ## Instructions